SysKitTeam/docs-spdockit/get-to-know-spdockit/permissions-reports-screen.md

 * __Externaly Shared Content Hierarchy__ - shows externally shared content in the tenant * hierarchy.
 Only the externally shared content is displayed.
 * __Anonymous Access Links__ - a list of content in the tenant that has been shared with an anonymous guest link.

 *These reports are available only as a part of SPDocKit Online edition for SharePoint Online.
+Please check [feature availability by license type.](https://www.spdockit.com/orders/features-by-licenses/)

 ## Security audit
 * __All Farm Users__ – shows all users with permissions to the selected farm, sorted by domain.
 This report also provides information about a user’s status in AD (enabled or disabled).